a-ahabwe/a-ahabwe.github.io/about.md

 ## Professionally

-I am a Biomedical and Artificial Intelligence Engineer currently interested in computational neuroscience, bridging the gap between signal processing, machine learning, and neural data analysis.
+I am a Biomedical and Artificial Intelligence Engineer currently interested in computational neuroscience, attemtping to bridge the gap between signal processing, machine learning, and neural data analysis.
 My focus is on making neuro-health technology inclusive and accessible.

 ### Education & Research
 * **M.S. in Engineering AI**, Carnegie Mellon University Africa (2025).